 Each year, as the vacation rental industry evolves, it’s vitally important for homeowners to evolve with it.
 Swim with the changes or sink.
-And the changes involve both your marketing efforts and your management responsibilities.
+What do you need to do?

 The 10 most important issues for you to address:

 Be sure your lease includes a line item for the MA Lodging Tax.

 If you are unsure of what your tax rate is, just look at your listing where we have entered the appropriate percentage of tax that would be applied to your rental (and any additional fees) for vacationers to see.
 For more information about the Lodging Tax, see our Lodging Tax FAQ’s.

 Register your rental with the state’s short-term rental registry.

 Make sure you are covered for at least $1M in liability insurance per the Lodging Tax requirement.

 Ask your agent for advice about how to include it on your policy.
 If you are on the Mass Fair Plan (MPIUA), their liability is capped at only $500,000.
 So you may have to take out an umbrella policy such as the one offered by AAA to supplement your current policy, or switch to a different provider designed specifically for short-term rental properties.

 Indicate your payment method options on your listing.